billy-le/billyle.dev/packages/website/src/content/posts/adding-rss-feed-content-and-fixing-markdown-image-paths-in-astro.md

 Over on dev.to, I deleted all my drafts with no content.

-I kind of wish they added a multi-select action on this part but it is what it is.

 Once I removed all my old draft posts, I fetched my updated RSS feed using the "Fetch feed now" button.

 And now, I see that all the contents are there ready to be published!